Sunderland Maple Syrup Festival – A Sweet Tradition 2019

 Our maple syrup farmers are proud to carry on producing the “liquid gold” that has been enjoyed since the 17th and 18th centuries.
 Back then, sap from maple trees was boiled down in iron and copper kettles.
 What a difference a century or two makes!
 Nowadays, modern processing makes the job much more efficient.
 You can find out just how much processing has changed by taking a tour of Harlaine Maple Products.
 Hop on a bus and travel to their sugar shack, where you will see a native and pioneer display, as well as the current production methods Paul and Betty Anne Harder use for their sweet creations.

-Oh, and those buses will also take visitors to Salem Alpacas farm and the Jibb family’s Shady Way Farms dairy operation.
+Oh, and those buses will also take visitors to Salem Alpacas farm and a local dairy farm.
 Bus tickets will be available at Sunderland Public School, where you can take in the annual Arts & Crafts show and sale that regular festival goers look forward to.
 The school is also a stop for the horse-and-wagon rides that are always such a hit with families.
 From the school, you can ride to the arena, where you can take in the farm tractor display, Zoo-to-You animals, and where pony rides at the park will offer equine fun for the little ones.
 Right next to the Arena, the Sunderland Historical Museum will be open.
 Plus, both days, there will be a fine art show and vendors in the Legion and downstairs in the Town Hall.

 On Saturday, you can attend a Stoker Biomass Heating demonstration at Northern Metalworks, just up the road from the school.
 Did you know that the new furnaces allow the use of grains, corn, pellets and other wood products for heating?
 Find out how.
 Also on Saturday, the festival offers bathtub races and a pizza-eating contest!
 And are you ready for this?
 St. Andrews United Church will have an escape room mystery challenge throughout the day.
 This proved highly popular last year, so we expect a tremendous turnout.
 If you get tired on Saturday, Grace Baptist Church and St. Andrew’s United Church will be open for a meet-and-greet so you can rest your feet, have a coffee and a chat before you continue your Festival adventure.